At a Snail’s Pace: Starting the Lingerie Brand ‘Karolina Laskowska’

-The first is my ‘ready-to-wear’ range which is based around my most popular designs – strappy frame bras and my pentagram playsuit.
+The first is my ‘ready-to-wear’ range, which is based around my most popular designs – strappy frame bras and my pentagram playsuit.
 The second is the ‘limited edition’ range – this will contain the one-off designs that I get most excited about, using rare and luxurious fabrics and embellishment.
 My current plan is to use my recently acquired vintage kimono silks – each piece will be truly unique as I only have so much of each fabric!
-I’m also dreaming of one day getting my hands on some couture lace and pairing them with some of my more bondage-inspired influences…
+I’m also dreaming of one day getting my hands on some couture laces and pairing them with some of my more bondage-inspired influences….

 An example of a one-off design

-I’ve finally got round to making my own website, finally giving people a chance to buy my garments and to showcase my work so far – from my one-off designs to all the lingerie and fashion photoshoots I’ve been lucky enough to participate in.
-Everything that I’m doing is still at an incredibly small scale – after all, I’m only just about to go into my second year of university.
-I know with all the work that I’ll have to do in the forthcoming year means that I simply won’t have time to expand things, on top of which there’s no way I’d be able to get the money together to have things manufactured in a factory!
-Yet I’d still like to think that I’ve made my first small step into joining the lingerie industry.
-I know it’s not something that I’ll be able to pursue at any serious business level until I’ve finished my studies, but until then, it’s a good feeling to know that people genuinely want to buy my lingerie and admire my work!
+I’ve finally got round to making my own website, finally giving people a chance to buy my garments and to showcase my work so far (from my one-off designs to all the lingerie and fashion photoshoots I’ve been lucky enough to participate in).
+Everything I’m doing is still at an incredibly small scale – after all, I’m only just about to go into my second year of university.
+I know all the work I’ll have to do in the forthcoming year means I simply won’t have time to expand things, plus there’s no way I’d be able to get the money together to have things manufactured in a factory!
+Yet I’d still like to think I’ve made my first small step into joining the lingerie industry.
+I know it’s not something I’ll be able to pursue at any serious business level until I’ve finished my studies, but until then, it’s a good feeling to know that people genuinely want to buy my lingerie and admire my work!